uakfdotb/ghostpp/README.md

 Configuration
 -------------

-Generally, it is recommended to copy default.cfg to ghost.cfg, and update options there.
-GHost++ will read default.cfg first, and then overwrite the configuration with any options that appear in ghost.cfg.
+Generally, it is recommended to copy `default.cfg` to `ghost.cfg`, and update options there.
+GHost++ will read `default.cfg` first, and then overwrite the configuration with any options that appear in `ghost.cfg`.

 Once configured, start GHost++:

 	./ghost++

-You can pass a command-line argument to use a different secondary configuration filename, instead of ghost.cfg:
+You can pass a command-line argument to use a different secondary configuration filename, instead of `ghost.cfg`:

 	./ghost++ /opt/myconfig.cfg